 Land Cover and Land Use Classification

 Land cover and land use is being mapped for c.2000 and c.2010 periods, and changes between these LCLU maps will be utilized (in conjunction with direct image-based change detection products) to identify LCLU changes of interest.
 Inter-regional identification of LCLUC is based on moderate spatial resolution, multi-temporal image data primarily from Landsat TM/ETM+ and LCDM OLI optical satellite systems (Figure 2).
 Where/when required, data from Terra ASTER, SPOT HRV, AWiFS and DMCii., and ERS-2 synthetic aperture radar (SAR) satellite systems will be also used.
 In addition, a map created by the Center for Remote Sensing and Geographic Information Services (CERSGIS) representing land cover conditions for 2000 is being utilized in conjunction with imagery for identifying c.2000 land cover conditions (Figure 3).
 The inter-regional LCLU classification scheme below is being used to classify moderate spatial resolution imagery across the four regions.
+Example inter-regional LCLU products are shown in Figures 4-6.
+These draft products are considered Version 1.0, and Version 2.0 (final) products are expected to be completed by February 2015.

 Inter-regional LCLU classification scheme